 You will have 3 separate half-hour zoom sessions (at a time convenient to both learner and assessor), where you will get an opportunity to show that you can think critically about what you have learnt.

 This part of the course can be taken concurrently with the Studies course.
-This course involves watching and listening to recorded counselling sessions, followed by discussions.
-It also involves participation in observed counselling role plays.
-The training aims at preparing learners for client work in an agency setting while studying on the Diploma in Therapeutic Counselling course.
+This course involves watching and listening to recorded counselling sessions (one's own and others), followed by feedback/discussions.
+The training is thorough and aims at preparing learners for client work in an agency setting while studying on the Diploma in Therapeutic Counselling course.

 This is ongoing and is based on observed sessions of the learner in counsellor role and learner reflexive capacity.

-Prospective candidates will need to show evidence of their ability to work at level 4 in therapeutic counselling, and to successfully complete the course through the acquisition of specific knowledge, skills and understanding.
+Prospective candidates will need to show evidence of their ability to work at level 4 in therapeutic counselling and to have the capacity to acquire specific knowledge, skills and understanding.

 The programme is designed for those who do not have the usually required level 2 and level 3 counselling qualifications, but who have relevant training and/or experience.